-Each of the Parent Guarantors will not permit any Restricted Subsidiary (other than the Issuer), directly or indirectly, to Guarantee any Indebtedness ("Guaranteed Indebtedness") of a Parent Guarantor or the Issuer, unless (1) such Restricted Subsidiary simultaneously executes and delivers a supplemental indenture to the Indenture providing for an unsubordinated Guarantee of payment of the Notes by such Restricted Subsidiary and (2) such Restricted Subsidiary waives and will not in any manner whatsoever claim or take the benefit or advantage of, any rights of reimbursement, indemnity or subrogation or any other rights against such Parent Guarantor or any other Restricted Subsidiary as a result of any payment by such Restricted Subsidiary under its Guarantee of the Notes until the Notes have been paid in full.
+Each of the Parent Guarantor and the Issuer will not permit any Restricted Subsidiary, directly or indirectly, to Guarantee any Indebtedness ("Guaranteed Indebtedness") of the Parent Guarantor or the Issuer, unless (1) such Restricted Subsidiary simultaneously executes and delivers a supplemental indenture to the Indenture providing for an unsubordinated Guarantee of payment of the Notes by such Restricted Subsidiary and (2) such Restricted Subsidiary waives and will not in any manner whatsoever claim or take the benefit or advantage of, any rights of reimbursement, indemnity or subrogation or any other rights against the Parent Guarantor, the Issuer or any other Restricted Subsidiary as a result of any payment by such Restricted Subsidiary under its Guarantee of the Notes until the Notes have been paid in full.

-If the Guaranteed Indebtedness (1) ranks pari passu in right of payment with the Notes or any Parent Guarantee, then the Guarantee of such Guaranteed Indebtedness shall rank pari passu in right of payment with, or subordinated to, the Notes or such Parent Guarantee, as the case may be, or (2) is subordinated in right of payment to the Notes or any Parent Guarantee, then the Guarantee of such Guaranteed Indebtedness shall be subordinated in right of payment to the Parent Guarantee of the Notes, at least to the extent that the Guaranteed Indebtedness is subordinated to the Notes or the Parent Guarantee.
+If the Guaranteed Indebtedness (1) ranks pari passu in right of payment with the Notes or the Parent Guarantee, then the Guarantee of such Guaranteed Indebtedness shall rank pari passu in right of payment with, or subordinated to, the Notes or the Parent Guarantee, as the case may be, or (2) is subordinated in right of payment to the Notes or the Parent Guarantee, then the Guarantee of such Guaranteed Indebtedness shall be subordinated in right of payment to the Parent Guarantee of the Notes, at least to the extent that the Guaranteed Indebtedness is subordinated to the Notes or the Parent Guarantee.